CAHPS Survey Design and Administration

 - The promise and challenges of various survey modes.
 Attendees articulated a need for additional research on:

-- feasibility and effectiveness of various survey modes, including "electronic" survey methods,
+- Feasibility and effectiveness of various survey modes, including "electronic" survey methods.

-- best sequencing of survey modes, and
+- Best sequencing of survey modes.

-- strategies for maximizing response rates with mixed-mode survey administration.
+- Strategies for maximizing response rates with mixed-mode survey administration.

 - The potential impact of changes to survey length, design, and format.
 Attendees supported further experimentation with survey design and layout to improve standardization across modes, ease comprehension, and encourage respondents to complete the questions.

-Read a summary of the September 2018 research meeting (PDF, 442KB).
+To learn more, read a summary of the September 2018 research meeting on survey methodology (PDF, 442 KB).